 Step 4: selecting your provisional modules

-When you make an application, you are asked to fill in a provisional module registration form, indicating your preferred modules.
+When you make an application, you are asked to fill in a provisional module registration form (see 'How to apply'), indicating your preferred modules.
 It is important to choose your modules carefully.
 There is no ‘drop-add’ period at Kent, so it is not possible to switch modules once your studies have begun.

 Before sending us this form, please ensure you have chosen enough credits for your programme.
 Once you have filled in your first choice of modules, you need to choose alternative modules for each term that you are studying at Kent.